Functionize CLI Usage Guide

 Usage:

-fze [flags] fze --debug
+fze [flags]

-fze [command] fze project
+fze [command]

 Available Commands:

-Env Manage the Environments you have available for testing
+Env Manage the Environments available for testing

-Orchestration Manage the Orchestrations you have for NLP or Architect tests
+Orchestration Manage the Orchestrations for Architect tests

-Project Manage your testing Projects
+Project Manage testing Projects

 Test